globaldothealth/adtl/docs/specification.md

   or the strings `null | falsy`.
 The exclude key can be `null` in which cases we drop the null values (None in Python) or it can be `falsy`in which case falsy values are excluded (empty lists, boolean False, 0).
 Alternatively a list of values to be excluded can be provided.

   If the exclude attribute is not set, no exclusions take place and all values are returned as-is.

-### observation

-Support for parsing observations has not been added yet